 Absences due to pregnancy, childbirth or related medical conditions must be excused and cannot be treated or penalized like unexcused absences.
 Your professors must provide you a leave of absence for as long as it is deemed necessary by your medical doctor.
 At the end of your leave, you must be reinstated to the status you held prior to your leave.
 After returning from an excused absence, your professors must allow a reasonable amount of time to make up missed assignments and tests.
 The makeup assignments and tests must be reasonably equivalent to those missed, but need not be identical.
 If a professor provides specific “points” or other advantages to students based on class attendance, you must be given the opportunity to earn back the credit from classes missed due to pregnancy.

 Under Title IX, pregnant students are entitled to the same benefits offered to students with other medical conditions, illness or injury.

 What if my professor says his absence/makeup policy applies regardless of any medical condition?

 While your professor may have a strict attendance policy, the university is bound by federal civil rights law.
 Title IX requires the university ensure that all faculty and staff comply with the law and do not discriminate against pregnant and parenting students.
 An individual professor’s policy is not OK if it breaks the law.

-Does the university need to provide me with special academic services, like tutoring?
+Does the university need to provide me with special academic services, like assistive equipment or furniture?

 Title IX requires the university provide pregnant students with any special services we provide to students with any other type of temporary disabilities.
 Please contact the Services for Students with Disabilities Office located in Lassen Hall 1008 for more information.